AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/drip-nurturing/using-engagement-programs/people-who-have-exhausted-content.md

 ## Member of Engagement Program filter {#member-of-engagement-program-filter}

-1. Create a new smart list, then find and drag in the **Member of Engagement Program** filter.
+1. Create a new smart list, then find and drag in the **[!UICONTROL Member of Engagement Program]** filter.

    ![](assets/image2014-9-15-18-20-0.png)